abbywinder/capstone_portfolio_model/model_card.md

 ## Limitations

-There are only 9 features and the dataset does not take into account common attributes that add or reduce value of a property, including finishes, size of property, energy-efficiency, etc. The model used performs feature engineering naturally on the attributes provided but cannot use feature data it does not have access to.
+There are only 9 features and the dataset does not take into account common attributes that add or reduce value of a property, including type of property, finishes, size of property, energy-efficiency, etc. The model used performs feature engineering naturally on the attributes provided but cannot use feature data it does not have access to.
 A household is a group of people residing within a home.
 Since the average number of rooms and bedrooms in this dataset are provided per household, these columns may take surprisingly large values for block groups with few households